Tinyknowledge/AbyssMod-English-Translation/README.md

 # Credits & Note

-Based on the original AbyssMod by anosu.
+This English translation is made for AbyssMod, created by anosu.

-I originally made this English translation for myself so I could enjoy the game in English.
+I originally made this translation for myself so I could enjoy the game in English.
 I'm sharing it here in case anyone else wants to use it too.

-This is just a personal, unofficial fan project.
+This is an unofficial personal fan translation.
 All original game content belongs to its respective owners.